The Snowflake provider allows you to interact with LLM models available through the Cortex LLM REST API.

 Known limitations

-Note that Snowflake-hosted models do not support images or tool calling.
+Note that Snowflake-hosted models do not support images.

 than a general-purpose model.